eginamalaj/INLA_landSimplification/README.md

 This file contains R code and data to run the analysis for the article:

 **Malaj, E.**, and Morrissey CA. (2021).
-Increased reliance on insecticide in Canada linked to simplified agricultural landscapes *In Review in Ecological Applications*
+Increased reliance on insecticides in Canada linked to simplified agricultural landscapes *Submitted at Ecological Applications*

 ## Depends